0xroyce/AIBlogPilotGPT/README.md

 The length of articles is 4000 to 8000 words (can be updated via structure of article).

-## What you need for AIBlogPilot to run
+## What You Need for AIBlogPilot to Run

 - OpenAI API key
 - SerpAPI key